UnderGrounder96/rentAcar/README.md

 Versioning
 ------------
-Version 2.0 - Current version
+Version 2.0 - Current version<br />

-Version 3.0(TBA) - Feature that allows to add new vehicles into the website
+Version 3.0(TBA) - Feature that allows to add new vehicles into the website<br />
 Version 5.5(TBA) - Real e-mail verification

 Author